arnaveenkumar/flask_fast/README.md

 ## Features

+-- Added a dark theme
+-- Up next: Edit tasks

-I have added a dark theme to the page and will be adding several features in the coming days.
+I'll be adding several features in the coming days.

 ## Project Status